MaryP111/Javengers/SRS.md

 **Types of users**

-  i.
-Registered user: update information via the user interface and the RESTful API ii.
-Administrator: (Special type of password required) manage the accounts iii.
+    a.
+Registered user: update information via the user interface and the RESTful API
+    b.
+Administrator: (Special type of password required) manage the accounts
+    c.
 Visitor: query our database with several criteria, such as location, time stamp and type of products

   *General description*